flutter/website/src/content/ui/interactivity/focus.md

 * [`UnfocusDisposition.scope`][]:
   The argument defaults to this option.
   It gives the focus to the nearest parent focus scope.
-  If the something moves the focus to the next node with `FocusNode.nextFocus`, the app starts with the "first" focusable item in the scope.
+  If something moves the focus to the next node with `FocusNode.nextFocus`, the app starts with the "first" focusable item in the scope.

 * `UnfocusDisposition.previouslyFocusedChild`:
-  The `previouslyFocusedChild` disposition searches the scope to find the last focused child and request focus on it.
+  The `previouslyFocusedChild` disposition accesses the scope to find the last focused child and request focus on it.
   If no child had focus before, this disposition works like `scope`.